iKilledAppl3/Remove_Apps/README.md

 # Remove System Apps
-This is a macOS bash script I made just for the sake of it (right now it doesn't remove system apps it just moves them to the desktop) the user decides on what they want to do.
+- This is a macOS bash script I made just for the sake of it.
+- This removes apps, backups apps to the desktop, or moves the apps defined by the script to a safe place.
-I made this because I saw a tweet from @mem_alloc on Twitter who had said he wanted to remove those apps (I don't really recommend removing them but hey...)
+- I made this because I saw a tweet from @mem_alloc on Twitter who had said he wanted to remove those apps (I don't really recommend removing them but hey...)

 # How to use?
 - Simple!
 Download or Clone to Desktop and open terminal then chmod +x removeapps (if needed).